liesnikov/extensible-elaborator/paper/main.md

 [^agda-lambda-tc-source]: [./src/full/Agda/TypeChecking/Rules/Term.hs#L430-L518](https://github.com/agda/agda/blob/v2.6.4/src/full/Agda/TypeChecking/Rules/Term.hs#L430-L518)

 ## Eager reduction and reliance on the pre-processor ##
+\todo{talk more about the actual pre-processing, the goal of this subsection is unclear}

 This work crucially relies on a pre-processor of some kind, be it macro expansion or some other way to extend the parser with custom desugaring rules.
 In particular, in order to implement n-ary implicit arguments correctly and easily we need the pre-processor to expand them to the right arity.